rivermont/spidy/README.md

 ### post-process.py
 This removes all the lines in `crawler_words.txt` longer than 16 characters.<br>
 Run this after running crawler.py for a while.

-### profile.py
-Runs the crawler using python's [cProfile](https://docs.python.org/3/library/profile.html) library.<br>
-Useful for debugging, as it shows how long the crawler spent on each function call.

 ### run.bat
 A Windows batch file to run the program.<br>